 As many of us prepare for Thanksgiving Day and the weekend ahead, I want to wish you a truly blessed celebration.
 Many of you will be gathering with loved ones and, while likely eating way too much food (Enjoy!), offering thanks for God's abundant blessings.
-May your joy be full and overflowing tomorrow and throughout the holiday season ahead.
+May your joy be full and overflowing this Thursday and throughout the holiday season ahead.

 However, let us also remember that there will be others for whom this festive season will not be experienced with the joy of abundance, nor surrounded by family and friends.
 Many thanks to those of you who continue to reach out to bless the homeless and hungry of our communities at Thanksgiving and throughout the year to make a difference in lives that are hurting.